zongmumask/YRNavigationBarPure/README.md

 `allowFullScreenInteractivePop` default is `NO`, set to `YES` if you need to turn on the full screen swiping back

 ## Requirements

 - iOS 9.0

 ## License

+YRNavigationBarPure is released under the MIT license.
+See (LICENSE)[https://github.com/zongmumask/YRNavigationBarPure/edit/master/LICENSE] for details.